 Industry Speak Seminar Series

 Industry Speak Seminar Series brings to NJIT accomplished individuals to present to, and speak with, small groups of students about career opportunities and unique aspects of the professions related to the programs in the School of Art + Design.
-The list of recent speakers includes:
+Some of these speakers are invited and sponsored by various NJIT student chapters of professionally affiliated organizations, others by the School.
+The list of past speakers covers a wide variety of subjects and areas of expertise and includes:

 - Scott Sindorf from UVPHACTORY who has produced, among other things, the Wanderlust Bjork music video, commercials for Nike and Swatch, and special effects for Animal Gladiator on Animal Planet as well as SyFy Channel’s Warehouse 13 and Eureka.

 - Mark Stefurak, Director of Architecture and Design and Deborah Tjan, Regional Sales Manager for Strategic Accounts at Steelcase, who spoke about the use of behavioral research in commercial office interior design.

 Industry Partnerships allow NJIT to bring students to professional facilities, like the Philips Lighting Application Center in Somerset, New Jersey where Interior Design students utilize the Philips Lighting Lab in discover exercises to gain a visceral understanding of uses, impacts, and opportunities with current generation light sources like halogen, compact fluorescent, and LED lamps and controls.
 The annual visit is sponsored by Philips Lighting which is part of the Netherlands-based Koninklijke Philips Electronics N.V.